gurgunday/gmatch/README.md

 The constructor may throw:

 - `TypeError`: If the callback is not a function or if the pattern is not a string.
-- `RangeError`: If the pattern length is not between 1 and 256 characters.
+- `RangeError`: If the pattern is empty.

 #### Properties